-Transfer and Advanced Standing students should see Credit Requirements for the Degree and other previous sections referring to them.
+Transfer, term-time study abroad, and Advanced Standing students should see Credit Requirements for the Degree and other previous sections referring to them.

 Courses taken either by cross-registration or out of residence for degree credit will not be counted toward the letter-graded credit requirement and will not factor into the grade point average (GPA) unless they are applied toward concentration requirements or the requirements for the Undergraduate Teacher Education Program (UTEP).
 (See Cross-Registration)

-Any undergraduate may, with the permission of the instructor, enroll in a course on a Pass/ Fail basis.
+Any undergraduate may, with the permission of the instructor, enroll in a course on a Pass/Fail basis.
 There is no limit on the number of courses a student may take Pass/Fail as long as the student satisfies the requirements for letter-graded courses as outlined above.
 To enroll in a course on this basis, a student must submit a Pass/Fail form to the Registrar’s Office and obtain the signature of the course instructor by the deadline indicated on the form.
 Refer to the Registrar's website for more information.
 No course may be added Pass/Fail nor may the grading status of a course be changed after the fifth Monday of the term.

-Some courses, most notably tutorial courses (see Non-Letter Grades) and Freshman Seminars, are graded SAT/ UNS.
+Some courses, most notably tutorial courses (see Non-Letter Grades) and Freshman Seminars, are graded SAT/UNS.
 In addition, House Seminars may be graded SAT/UNS at the option of the course instructor and with the approval of the Committee on Freshman Seminars.
 When so graded, House Seminars will not count toward the 84 satisfactory letter-graded credit requirement.
 A Freshman Seminar will not count towards the 84 satisfactory letter-graded credit requirement unless it is being used to fulfill a concentration requirement.
 Only one year-long (8 credit) senior tutorial course graded Satisfactory (SAT) may be counted towards the requirement of 84 satisfactory letter-graded credits.